Click below for application form

 - Provide continuing professional development for those already trained in supervision who wish to up-skill

-- Train participants in the theory, skills and approaches to effective Supervision, discover what is unique to Wisdom Supervision and a Cross-Professional approach and introduce creative modalities for supervision.
+- Train participants in the theory, skills and approaches to effective Supervision, discover what is unique to The Wisdom Model™for clinical supervision and a Cross-Professional approach and introduce creative modalities for supervision.

 Programme Director and Core Facilitator

 Dr. Geraldine Holton is co-founder and co-director of An Croí Wisdom Institute and is core tutor for the programme.
 She is an experienced trainer whose training programmes are highly rated by participants as collaborative and transformative experiences of adult learning.
 As Director of Ireland’s first Masters programme in Supervision and the Professional Diploma at An Croí she is regarded as an innovative leader in the field.
 Geraldine focuses on experiential learning and different ways of knowing.
 Her background in adult learning and professional practice has been the foundation for her leadership in the field.
 Her approach is creative and contemplative and is grounded in sound theory and practice with transformational learning, engaging creative modalities and seeking wisdom at the core of her work.
-She is founding president and was chair for thirteen years and is currently acting chair of the Supervisors Association of Ireland (SAI) and has forged links internationally for supervision with ANSE.
+She is founding chair of the Supervisors Association of Ireland and served for thirteen years in that role and is currently president of the organisation (SAI).
+He has also successfully forged links internationally for supervision with ANSE.
 She is co-author of ‘The Soul of Supervision’.